Bias-adjusted spectral clustering in multi-layer stochastic block models: Community Estimation in Multi-Layer SBM

 We use a simple simulation study to illustrate the necessity of bias adjustment in spectral clustering applied to the sum of squared adjacency matrices.
 We set $K=2$ and consider two edge-probability matrices,

 These two matrices are chosen such that spectral clustering applied to the sum of the adjacency matrices and the sum of squared adjacency matrices would be either sub-optimal or inconsistent in the very sparse regime.
-We then set $n=200$ nodes with $100$ nodes in each community, the number of layers to be $L=30$, and for each layer $\ell$, $B_{\ell}$ is randomly and independently chosen from $B^{(1)}$ and $B^{(2)}$ with equal probability.
-We use five different values of $\rho$ between $0.02$ and $0.06$.
-For each value of $\rho$, we repeat the experiment $20$ times and apply spectral clustering to three matrices: (1) the sum of adjacency matrices without squaring (i.e., ``Sum''), (2) the sum of squared adjacency matrices (i.e., ``SoS''), and (3) a bias-adjusted sum of squared adjacency matrices (i.e., ``Bias-adjusted SoS''), which will be introduced in the next subsection.
-The results are reported in \Cref{fig:simu}.
+We set $n=200$ nodes with $100$ nodes in each community, the number of layers to be $L=30$, and for each layer $\ell$, $B_{\ell}$ is randomly and independently chosen from $B^{(1)}$ and $B^{(2)}$ with equal probability.
+We use five different values of the overall edge density parameter $\rho$ between $0.02$ and $0.06$.
+For each value of $\rho$, we generate a multi-layer SBM according to \eqref{eq:gen_mlsbm} and apply spectral clustering to three matrices: (1) the sum of adjacency matrices without squaring (i.e., ``Sum''), (2) the sum of squared adjacency matrices (i.e., ``SoS''), and (3) a bias-adjusted sum of squared adjacency matrices (i.e., ``Bias-adjusted SoS''), which will be introduced in the next subsection.
+The results across 100 trials are reported in \Cref{fig:simu}.
 By construction, the ``Sum'' method performs poorly since the sum of adjacency matrices has only one significant eigen-component, meaning the result is sensitive to noise when $K=2$ eigenvectors are used for spectral clustering.
-In fact, it is also easy to generate cases in which the sum of adjacency matrices carries no signal at all.
+In fact, as described in \Cref{exa:1} below, it is also easy to generate cases in which the sum of adjacency matrices carries no signal at all.
 The ``SoS'' method also performs poorly.
-This is because although the sum of squared adjacency matrices contains signal for clustering, the overall sparsity parameter $\rho$ is too small to overcome the aforementioned bias.
+This is because although the sum of squared adjacency matrices contains signal for clustering, the aforementioned bias is large when $\rho$ is small.
 In contrast, our method ``Bias-adjusted SoS'' performs the best.
 A more detailed simulation study is presented in \Cref{sec:simu}.